simon-ritchie/apysc/docstring_markdowns/apysc/_console/assertion.md

 **[Returns]**

 - `expression`: str
-  - If type_string setting is true, then single equal character will be added to tail.
+  - If the type_strict setting is True value, this interface appends a single equal character to tail.

 ## `_get_left_and_right_strs` function docstring